Higher solutions of Hitchin's self-duality equations: Deformations

-are gauge equivalent on $M$. \end{enumerate} \end{lemma} \begin{proof} Using Lemma \ref{smoothB} and the results in Section \ref{sec2} and Section \ref{sec-conec} the proof is analogous to the proof of Theorem 4.2 in \cite{HeHeSch} with a minor difference: we drop the extrinsic closing condition required in Theorem 4.2 of \cite{HeHeSch}, which gives an additional freedom in our case here.
-This extra freedom allows us to fix the branch point $r$ of the spectral curve, which even simplifies the proof of the lemma here.
+are gauge equivalent on the punctured torus $M\setminus\{P_1,..,P_4\}$. \end{enumerate} \end{lemma} \begin{proof} Using Lemma \ref{NSsec} and Lemma \ref{smoothB} the proof is analogous to the proof of Theorem 4.2 in \cite{HeHeSch}.
+It requires first to apply the implicit function theorem to guarantee $(4)$ and $\alpha^\rho_\pm$ having a first order pole in $\lambda= [0].$ The remaining parameters are used to apply the implicit function theorem again to obtain the asymptotic \eqref{a_spin_expansion} at $\lambda = [\tfrac{1}{2}].$ Since the residue in \eqref{a_spin_expansion} vanishes for $\rho = 0,$ we have a choice of sign here.
+The main difference is that in contrast to Theorem 4.2 of \cite{HeHeSch} no extrinsic closing condition is required.
+This allows us to fix the branch point $r$ of the spectral curve for all $\rho$.